robynsait/robynsait/README.md

 ## Hello, world! 👋

 I'm **Robyn**, a student at SAIT in the Interactive Design Diploma program.
+I have some experience with HTML and CSS, and have previously applied for a role by coding a website from scratch using these languages, adding my resume and contact information (plus a photo of my dog, Baker) to the website.

 ### A little about me:
 - I love animals, especially dogs.